Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

-(a).
-They are lower bounded, i.e., there exists \(\kappa_1>0\) such that for all \(j\in\{1,2,\cdots,\)\(J\}\), we have (b).
-They are finite almost everywhere, i.e., for all \( j\in\{1,2,\cdots,J\}\) we have (c).
-The sum \(\Phi=\sum_{j=1}^J\Phi_j\) satisfies the following integral property: there exists \(\kappa_2>0\) such that \end{assumptions} \begin{remark} It has been proved that the SMC method has an approximation theory \cite{Beskos2015SC}, where the potential function \(\Phi(u)\) is assumed to have an upper bound.
+\end{assumptions} \begin{remark} It has been proved that the SMC method has an approximation theory \cite{Beskos2015SC}, where the potential function \(\Phi(u)\) is assumed to have an upper bound.
 However, for the Gaussian prior and the Darcy flow forward problem, this condition is not met.
 To address this limitation, we propose new assumptions (b) and (c) to replace the upper boundedness, which can be verified under the conditions discussed above (the Darcy flow forward problem and the Gaussian prior).
 Assumptions \ref{A1}.(a) is easily satisfied because \(\Phi(u)=\frac{1}{2\sigma^2}\|\mathcal{F}u-\boldsymbol{d}\|^2\geq 0\).
 Assumptions \ref{A1}.(c) holds as long as the posterior is well-posed, because \(Z_J\) is the normalization constant of the posterior.
 With Assumptions \ref{A1}.(b), we can prove that $ \{\mu_j\}_{j=1}^J $ are mutually equivalent and, additionally,

 Hence, the distance between the measures \( \mu_j \) and \( \mu_{j-1} \) can be closer than that between \( \mu_0 \) and \( \mu_K \), which is advantageous for sampling in SMC. \end{remark}

 The SMC method consists of three steps: mutation, re-weighting, and resampling.
 First, We denote the transition kernel in the mutation step with \(P_j\), which preserves $ \mu_j $: